DenislavTonkov/Simpler-projects/README.md

 # Simpler-projects
-I built simple projects for fun
+I built simple projects for fun and because I had some spare time